CurveDocs/curve-resources/docs/glossary-branding/branding.md

 !!!info
     To have a protocol's asset icon deployed on the Curve frontend, the icon needs to be added to the [`curve-assets`](https://github.com/curvefi/curve-assets) repository on GitHub.

-    Please consider the following [template](https://github.com/curvefi/curve-assets/blob/main/pull_request_template.md).
+See the repository for more information.